-On behalf of America's Credit Unions, I am writing regarding the Committee's hearing entitled, "Examining the DOL Fiduciary Rule: Implications for Retirement Savings and Access."
+On behalf of America's Credit Unions, I am writing regarding the Committee's hearing entitled, "Protecting American Savers and Retirees from DOL's Regulatory Overreach."
 America's Credit Unions is the voice of consumers' best option for financial services: credit unions.
 We advocate for policies that allow the industry to effectively meet the needs of their nearly 140 million members nationwide.

-On October 31, 2023, the U.S. Department of Labor released a proposed rule redefining who is an investment advice fiduciary for purposes of the Employee Retirement Income Security Act (ERISA).
+On October 31, 2023, the U.S. Department of Labor (DOL) released a proposed rule redefining who is an investment advice fiduciary for purposes of the Employee Retirement Income Security Act (ERISA).
 The Department also released proposed amendments to class prohibited transaction exemptions (PTEs) available to investment advice fiduciaries, including PTE 2020-02, "Improving Investment Advice for Workers & Retirees."